 A major concern for contractors in the construction industry is getting paid for services.
-Mechanic’s and Materialmen’s liens can secure payment when a contractor is not paid on time or as agreed.
-The law office of Henry A. Jakob is focused on real estate and business law in Houston, Sugar Land, Katy and surrounding areas and can help manage financial risks faced by construction contractors by way of contractor’s construction liens.
+Mechanic’s and Materialmen’s liens help secure payment when a contractor is not paid on time or as agreed.
+The law office of Henry A. Jakob is focused on real estate and business law in Houston, Sugar Land, Katy, and surrounding areas and can help manage financial risks faced by construction contractors by way of contractor’s construction liens.

 Construction Lien Basics

 Mechanic’s and Materialmen’s liens, also called “M&M liens”, are used to secure payment for work performed or materials supplied for improvements to real property in residential and commercial projects.
-In Texas, these liens are designed to provide the contractor a lien against the real property they have improved or constructed by providing labor or materials.
 M&M liens can prevent the sale or transfer of the real estate property until the amounts owed are paid to the contractor.
 By filing suit to foreclose the M&M lien, the contractor may be able to force the sale of the property to recover the amount owed to the contractor.

 The Time Factor

-Mechanic’s and Materialmen’s liens must be perfected in a timely manner.
-The types of notices required and the deadlines for giving required notices and for filing M&M liens varies depending on whether the contractor worked directly for the owner (an original contractor), for the original contractor, or for a subcontractor.
+Construction liens need to be perfected in a timely manner.
+The types of notices required and the deadlines for giving required notices and for filing M&M liens vary depending on whether the contractor worked directly for the owner (an original contractor), for the original contractor, or for a subcontractor.
 The deadlines also vary between homestead, residential and commercial property.

 Some of the most common mistakes made by construction firms include the following: